The Cost of Comparison: How Social Media Impacts Your Finances

 Your financial management may suffer if you try to emulate the lives of those around you.
 Following others may lead you to make decisions that are not suitable for your financial condition because not all individuals’ financial circumstances are the same.
 These choices may result in debt that is impossible to manage.

 Social media frequently gives a skewed picture of financial achievement because users primarily share the most notable aspects of their financial lives.
 This might result in inflated expectations and negative emotions about their financial circumstances, particularly for younger consumers.
-Healthy money management practices like saving and budgeting may be neglected as a result of the pressure to meet these digitally controlled standards.
+Pressure to meet digitally controlled standards may neglect healthy money management practices like saving and budgeting.

 Businesses may use social media to distribute tailored advertisements.
 One commercial might not have much of an impact, but many advertisements from the same brand might gradually influence you to buy something you could not possibly be able to afford.